mrbhanukab/eaglesEye24/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.
+> To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target
+> environment.

 # Changelog

 - Now on Browser will take care of caching

 Checking Stuff

 - +error.svelte | [✅|🖥️|📱]
 - +page.svelte | [✅|🖥️|📱]
     - Add User Checking Before Page Load
     - Add New Loading Method
 - mainLayout.svelte | [✅|🖥️|📱]
     - statically host logos.json
 - /user/login | [✅|🖥️|📱]
     - Logged User can't Re-login | ✅
     - Add New Loading Method
     - Fix CSS and Now Mobile Responsive
 - /user/NewUser
     - Logged User can't Recreate account | ✅
     - Add New Loading Method
     - Fix CSS and Now Mobile Responsive
     - Currently Here Still Use Client For Databse, will fix in next update

+- [x] Fix /watch Problem
+- [ ] Fix /postponed
+- [ ] Add User Count